gogocat/dataBind/README.md

 The following parameters are helpers reference `$index` or `$data` or `$root`.
 More details below

 For more advance example.
-Please check the `examples/bootstrap.html`.
+Please check [**examples/bootstrap.html**](https://gogocat.github.io/dataBind/examples/bootstrap.html).

-> *Note, bootstrap example shows how to use multiple, nested components and services together.
+> *bootstrap example shows how to use multiple, nested components and services together.
 Please run this example from a local server*.

 ----